Commencement-Technology/advanced-ftp/README.md

 Adds a task to the queue.
 The task will be executed when a client is available.
 If no client is available, the task will be executed when a client is released.
 If `priority` is true, the task will be executed as soon as possible otherwise the task will be executed in the order they were added to the queue.

+`clearQueue(): void`

+Clear the queue by rejecting all pending tasks.

 `autoReconnect = value: boolean`

 Set whether to automatically reconnect when the connection is lost.
 If true, the master will try to reconnect every client (see `FTPMaster#connectClients`).
 Default is true.